 “I was like, bruh.
 Whoa!
 There’s a baby in there, man,” said Moonash speaking to Gish Gallop following the rescue.
 “I was just down there chilling.
 I just took this gnarly swim, and then there’s this basket.
 I grabbed it before it went down the rapids there.
 You’d think the little guy would have been crying and all freaked out, but he was happy.”

 According to organizers, what was supposed to be a story of God’s grace, almost turned into a catastrophe.

 How it Happened

 “I’m not sure where to begin,” said organizer and church Deacon William Ailes.
 “The idea was supposed to be an educational experience for our Sunday School kids, but the basket just got away from us.
 I guess we underestimated the current there.
-I mean, Moses didn’t really go down the river either.
+I mean, Moses didn’t go down the river either.
 He just hid in the tall reeds.
-Unfortunately, it didn’t go that way.”
+But, unfortunately, it didn’t go that way.”

-“I had no idea what was going on down there, but there were a lot of people in their Sunday bests,” said Nevada City resident Stacy Grant speaking later from the porch of her Cottage Street home.
+“I had no idea what was going on down there, but there were many people in their Sunday bests,” said Nevada City resident Stacy Grant speaking later from the porch of her Cottage Street home.
 “I just thought it was another weird group baptizing or something else.
 You know, Nevada City.
-But then I saw the basket drift away and everyone started screaming.
-Two guys in suits jumped into the water but they were unable to get the basket.
+But then I saw the basket drift away, and everyone started screaming.
+Two guys in suits jumped into the water, but they were unable to get the basket.
 I didn’t know there was a baby in it.
 I just thought they were being freaks for getting all upset about the basket.”

 Ms. Grant also noted that the police were quick on the scene.